 And, they cause the least impact wear on the opposing teeth when compared to other materials used in crowns and bridges.

 Why do you need a crown?

-One reason you might need a gold crown tooth is because you grind your teeth in your sleep and your dentist believes a crown will help build up your bite surfaces.
+One reason you might need a gold crown tooth is that you grind your teeth in your sleep and your dentist believes a crown will help build up your bite surfaces.
 Because of their strength, gold crowns will not break down if you continue to grind your teeth.

 Dental crowns are used if other dental work options cannot be utilized.
-These include fillings, also called inlays; onlays which are used to fill and also replace part of the tooth structure; and partial crowns that fill in the back half or front half of a tooth.
+These include fillings, also called inlays; Onlays which are used to fill and also replace part of the tooth structure; and partial crowns that fill in the back half or front half of a tooth.
 They are all designed to restore your good oral health.